andrewavd/launchschool/oopprogramming/inheritance.md

 lad.send :say_hi
 ```

-Normally we would wxpect the output of this call to be `"Hi from Child." but uupon running the code we get a completely differednt result:
+Normally we would expect the output of this call to be `"Hi from Child." but upon running the code we get a completely different result:

 ```ruby
 ArgumentError: worn number of arguments (1 for 0)